K-JC/drf-foodies-api/README.md

 ![Sign-up](frontend/src/assets/figma-sign-up.png)

 From the development plane and wireframe I got a good idea of what user stories I will create.
-I created a GitHub project called Foodies Stories and connected this to my project repository.
+I created a GitHub project called Foodies and connected this to my project repository.
 The user stories are as follows.

 # User Stories
 ![Stories-Start](frontend/src/assets/projectboard.png)